Because portobello mushrooms have a meaty texture, you won’t miss the meat in this vegetarian dish.

 2 starch, 2 vegetable, 1 lean meat, 1/2 fat

-8 portobello mushrooms (with caps that are around 5 inches in diameter)
+8 portobello mushrooms (with caps that are about 5 inches in diameter)

 1 1/4 cups boiling water

-When mushroom caps are done, use a paper towel to blot off any extra moisture on mushroom.
-Divide couscous mixture among the mushroom caps, filling each one.
-Top with the cheese and place back in the oven until cheese melts, about 10 minutes.
-Remove from oven and serve.
+When the mushroom caps are baked, use a paper towel to blot up any extra moisture on the mushrooms.
+Spoon the couscous mixture into the caps, filling each one.
+Sprinkle the mozzarella over the couscous mixture.

 Cooking in Color